mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 <Lesson
   title="Fast Performance"
-  body="Automatically send only the critical CSS to the user for a rapid first paint."
+  body="Send only the critical CSS to the user for a rapid first paint."
 />

-Also, I can adjust the styles of a component based on different states (`<Button variant="primary">` vs `<Button variant="secondary">`) or a global theme.

-If I dynamically change that context all my components will apply the correct styles automatically. 💅
+Also, I can adjust the styles of a component based on different states (`variant="primary"` vs `variant="secondary"`) or a global theme.
+If I dynamically change that context, all my components will apply the correct styles. 💅

 <Lesson
   title="Dynamic Styling"